UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

 values are as follows::

     [--config_file=./TIES.cfg]
-    A string pointing to where the TIES OpenMM configuration file is located.
+    A string for the absolute path pointing to where the TIES.cfg file is located. #THIS PATH MUST BE ABSOLUTE.

     [--exp_name=complex]
     This is the name of the experiment and the prefix that TIES OpenMM will expect on the input pdb and prmtop file.